Snuff film: Definitions

-"Snuff" industry myth

 Some filmed records of executions and deaths in war exist, but in those cases the death was not specifically staged for financial gain or entertainment.
 There have been a number of "amateur-made" snuff films available on the Internet.
 However, such videos are produced by the murderers to make an impact on an audience or for their own satisfaction, and not for financial profit.
 Some specialized websites show videos of actual killings for profit, as their shock value will attract an audience; but these websites are not operated by the perpetrators of the murders.

 According to Snopes, the idea of an actual snuff film "industry" clandestinely producing such "entertainment" for monetary gain is preposterous because "capturing a murder on film would be foolhardy at best.
 Only the most deranged would consider preserving for a jury a perfect video record of a crime they could go to the executioner for.
 Even if the murderer stays completely out of the camera's way, too much of who the killer is, how the murder was carried out, and where it took place would be part of such a film, and these details would quickly lead police to the right door.
 Though someone whose mania has caused them to lose touch with reality might skip over this point, those who are supposedly in the business for the money would be all too aware of this.
 It doesn't make sense to flirt with the electric chair for the profits derived from a video."

-Furthermore, Fangoria has also described the very concept as a "myth" and "a scare tactic, dreamt up by the media to terrify the public."